open-compensation-token-license/license-token-website/wikisrc/how-to-buy-nf-ts-on-get-gems.md

 1. **Research**: Continuously educate yourself about market trends and new artists.
 Join NFT communities or forums to stay updated.

 2. **Due Diligence**: Perform thorough checks on NFTs and their creators to avoid scams.
+For insights on NFT scams, see [NFT Scams to Avoid](https://www.license-token.com/wiki/nft-scams-to-avoid).

 ### Financial Tips